 Benign Prostatic Hyperplasia

-For further information on the treatment of BPH, .
+For additional information on the use of α1-blockers in the management of BPH, .

 The manufacturer states that alfuzosin hydrochloride should not be used in the management of hypertension.